bluebinary/classicist/README.md

 #### Hybrid Methods

-The Classicist library provides a `@hybridmethod` method decorator that allows methods defined in a class to be used as both a class method and an instance method.
+The Classicist library provides a `@hybridmethod` method decorator that allows methods defined in a class to be used as both class methods and as instance methods.

 The `@hybridmethod` decorator provided by the library wraps methods defined in classes using the usual `@` decorator syntax.
 Methods defined in classes that are decorated with